-Step 4 Exit the application console to the FXOS module CLI by entering Ctrl-a, d a) Enter ~

-You might want to use the FXOS module CLI for troubleshooting purposes.

-Step 5 Return to the supervisor level of the FXOS CLI.
+- Step 4Exit the application console to the FXOS module CLI by entering Ctrl-a, dYou might want to use the FXOS module CLI for troubleshooting purposes. - Step 5 Return to the supervisor level of the FXOS CLI. - a) Enter ~ b) To exit the Telnet application, enter: telnet>quit